The quantum tropical vertex: Scattering

 \subsection{Automorphisms of formal families of tori}

 Let $R$ be a complete local $\C$-algebra and let $\fm_R$ be the maximal ideal of $R$.
 By definition of completeness, we have

 We denote $S \coloneqq \Spf R$ the corresponding formal scheme and $s_0$ the closed point of $S$ defined by $\fm_R$.
-Let $T_S$ be the trivial family of \mbox{$2$-dimensional} complex algebraic tori parametrized by $S$, i.e.\ $T_S \coloneqq S \times T$.
+Let $T_S$ be the trivial family of \mbox{$2$-dimensional} complex algebraic tori parametrized by $S$, ie $T_S \coloneqq S \times T$.
 The corresponding algebra of functions is given by